selikhovleonid/nadir/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)]()

 Nadir is a PHP microframework which helps you quickly write web applications, console applications and RESTful services.
-It's based on the MVC meta-pattern.
+It's based on the MVC pattern.
 This microframework provides wide opportunities for modification and customization.

 ## Installing